lepture/flask-oauthlib/docs/oauth1.rst

 User (Resource Owner)
 ---------------------

-A user, or resource owner, is usally the registered user on your site.
+A user, or resource owner, is usually the registered user on your site.
 You design your own user model, there is not much to say.